easwee-net/tiny-bug-hunter/README.md

 # tiny-bug-hunter

-Educational app for children teaching them various ways how bugs can occur in browsers.
+Educational app for children teaching them various ways how bugs can occur and basic browser mechanics.

 Page content is in slovenian language.